-Between the scandal, old arrests surfacing, and unreal Twitter rants, former Ohio State Buckeyes assistant coach Zach Smith has been talked about more in the last year for his mishaps than he ever was for his actual college football job.
-And just like your favorite records, the hits just keep on coming.
+Between the scandal, old arrests surfacing, and unreal Twitter rants, former Ohio State Buckeyes assistant coach Zach Smith was talked about more in the last year-plus for his mishaps than he ever was for his actual college football job.
+And just like your favorite records, the hits just kept on coming.

-Smith, the disgraced assistant of former OSU head coach Urban Meyer, was arrested Thursday afternoon for allegedly violating a protection order against him.
-He was arrested by the Delaware County Sheriff’s Office in Ohio and booked into the Delaware County Jail, where records show he has since been released.
+Smith, the disgraced assistant of former OSU head coach Urban Meyer, was arrested in May 2019 for allegedly violating a protection order against him.
+He was arrested by the Delaware County Sheriff’s Office in Ohio and booked into the Delaware County Jail, where records show he had been released.

 Zach Smith, who was fired from Ohio State last July, loves his kids.
 He’s done everything he can to prove that on social media and in interviews after the scandal and domestic abuse allegations originally surfaced.
 And, naturally, statements from both the former Ohio State assistant’s attorney and the counsel for his ex-wife Courtney Smith, who now also goes by Courtney Carano, about the event do not necessarily match.

-Here is video of the former wide receivers coach’s arraignment on Friday, via WBNS 10TV in Columbus.
+Here is video of the former wide receivers coach’s arraignment in May, via WBNS 10TV in Columbus.

 WBNS 10TV in Columbus released the statements from both lawyers.